-Holding Responsible Ayahuasca Ceremonies: Guest Guidelines
+Holding a Responsible Ayahuasca Ceremony: Guest Guidelines

-Our handpicked team of experienced facilitators will be your bridge to the healers and a constant presence both in and out of ceremony, providing support and gentle encouragement to connect with your own inner power and wisdom.
+Our handpicked team of experienced facilitators will be your bridge to the healers and a constant presence both in and out of each ayahuasca ceremony, providing support and gentle encouragement to connect with your own inner power and wisdom.
 Ayahuasca activates an innate healing intelligence that brings to the surface images, memories, feelings, emotions and experiences in order for the individual to work through trauma, imbalance and dysfunction.
 Shadow material will emerge from the deep subconscious/unconscious and knowing how to, or how not to, face this material is one of the keys to healing and lasting transformation.
 Skilled facilitators are able to gently encourage guests to not shrink from difficult experiences but to face, witness or explore them.

-The healers and facilitators will give an in-depth ayahuasca talk before your first ceremony, clearly explaining the work with the medicine, how to get the most from your experience, insight into the world of traditional Amazonian plant medicine and a background on our team of healers and the Shipibo tradition.
+The healers and facilitators will give an in-depth ayahuasca talk before your first ayahuasca ceremony, clearly explaining the work with the medicine, how to get the most from your experience, insight into the world of traditional Amazonian plant medicine and a background on our team of healers and the Shipibo tradition.
 This offers you a firm base of understanding for your healing journey with the medicine.
 The ceremony space itself will be held by our team of healers and their ikaros (healing songs from the plants), the facilitators and an assistant who helps guests to and from the toilets if necessary.
 Together, they form a highly experienced team who are able to meet any of your needs in ceremony with skill and compassion.

 Preparing Your Body and Mind